jyoungblood/dbkit/README.md

   'raw' => true
 ]);
 ```
-\* NOTE: Be careful when writing raw queries, as none of the parameters are sanitized.
-It's recommended to use this with the [db::where_placeholders()](#dbwhere_placeholderscriteria) function.
+\* NOTE: Be careful when writing raw queries, as none of these parameters are sanitized.

 ### db::update($table, $input, $criteria)